 Separating Carbs and Fats is No Fun

-The Trim Healthy Mama diet requires eating meals based on either protein + fat, OR protein + carbs.
+The Trim Healthy Mama diet stipulates creating meals based on protein + fat, or protein + carbs.
 Sounds easy enough.

 Mindfulness is essential to intuitive eating.
-Turns out, when we focus on pleasure and are fully in the moment, we eat less.
-(Les madames were right all along, bien sur.)
+Turns out, when we focus on pleasure and are fully in the moment, we eat naturally eat less.

 Sugar Alternatives Taste Like Sadness*